xportas/ui-components/README.md

 ## Issues and Support

-If you encounter problems or have questions, open an issue in the [issue tracker](https://github.com/your-username/your-repository/issues).
-We appreciate detailed reports to facilitate resolution.
+If you encounter problems or have questions, please, open an issue.
+I appreciate detailed reports to facilitate resolution.

-We hope these components power up your projects!
+I hope these components power up your projects!
 Thank you for contributing to the growth of this collection of reusable resources.
 Happy coding!